“There is no question – God created me as an artist – do I know? No just suspect. But my suspicion is strong.” – Scott Avett

 Before I made my way to my seat to watch The Avett Brothers perform, I was given clearance to go backstage and have an impromptu photo session with Scott and Seth.
 Whenever possible, I like to base my portrait painting on pictures that I take.
 We were led into a windowless room when Scott had the idea that we should go outside.
 The lighting would be so much better.
 I appreciated his understanding of the artistic process.
 My friend, Danette, was along for moral support and began telling the brothers what a fabulous painter I am.
 They were instantly curious about what medium I used.
 They acted as if it were understood that I’m no amateur.
 I liked the level of respect they gave me without ever seeing a stroke I had painted.
 Clearly, Scott and Seth had been raised right.
 They reminded me of my own boys, unfailingly cordial to their elders.
 The thought occurred to me that I wouldn’t mind being their mom.
 Then it hit me, “Is there such a thing as a ‘mom crush?’”

 Even though the brothers are a duo, I am doing two separate profiles on them.
-I’m going to start by focusing on Scott in this one.
+I’m going to start by focusing on Scott first.
 He lives in rural North Carolina, adjacent to the farm were he was raised.
 He and his siblings all have land connected to their parent’s.
 To Scott the land is sacred.
 There is a kind of comfort born in knowing that your children roam the same woods that you did as a child.
 When he is not on the road, he has time to devote himself to what could be called the canvas of his home.

 “I was just talking to my wife about that yesterday.
 Since we aren’t touring, I’ve shifted my focus into getting involved with the farm that we live on.
 I was seeing it just like I would see making an album.
 I was expressing myself with a piece of land, just like I express myself through music or art.
 It’s just another creative medium, another approach, another thing to work with.”